 For effective listening, it is better to ask the interlocutor clarifying questions and support the companion`s thoughts by the methods of "echo" or "paraphrase".
 That is, repeat the phrases or their key ideas to show that you understand and support what is being said.

 When you see an acquaintance on the street or accidentally meet a colleague, you should start a conversation.
 A few minutes of dialogue will show you the best side and help improve your communication skills.
 Even if you have no desire to talk at all, step over yourself, and start a conversation.
 Later, it will come in handy when resolving various problems, or you will soon try to ask for a salary increase.

 Interest the interlocutor

 It is better to talk to people about topics that interest them.
-According to American educator, writer, and orator Dale Carnegie, there is only one way to influence a person is to talk to him about what he wants, expects, and tries to find a way to get what he wants.
+According to American educator, writer, and orator Dale Carnegie, there is only one way to influence a person to talk to him about what he wants or expects and try to find a way to get what he wants.

 Become an optimist

 If you want to be sociable, you first need to become an optimist.
 They want to communicate with open, smiling people who do not burden other problems.
 Sad eyes and lower corners of the lips do not cause sympathy, and increase the level of sociability when no one wants to communicate with you is very difficult.